asterics/AsTeRICS-Grid/docs/manual/04_input_options.md

-## Input Options
+# Input Options
+This chapter is about how grid elements can be selected with different input modalities.

-Clicking on Button "Input Options" (Fig. 1, number 9) opens a modal where input modalities can be configured:
+Clicking on Button "Input Options" in [Main view](02_navigation.md#main-view) opens a configuration modal:

 ![input options](img/input_options_en.jpg)